Robinyo/serendipity/docs/try-install-upgrade/02-install.md

 Docker images are suitable for production deployments.

-The provided [Docker Compose files](./docker-compose/02-install.md) are intended only for development and testing.
+The provided [Docker Compose files](./docker-compose/02-install.md) are for development and testing.

 For production, we recommend using Kubernetes with Helm.
-Advanced users can create their own hardened Docker Compose configuration, however, this requires additional effort.

 ## Platform support